klogg/fl2000_drm/ANALYSIS.md

   * receive interrupt (1) with status 0xA8087EE1
     - EDID event: VGA monitor disconnected
 * VGA connect status and VGA DAC power up status correctly follow connection status
-* No errors observed during operation except LBUF overflow - but probably this is due too high FPS (66 vs expected 30)
+* No errors observed during operation except LBUF overflow
 * It is interesting to note that on disconnect amount of frames transmitted is 680 which is 1 less than BULK frames on USB bus - probably disconnect circuitry took some time to raise interrupt so 1 extra frame got transmitted and lost
 * There is (seemingly) concurrent access to registers happened leading to some sort of mixup when forcing VGA connect and starting IT66121 I2C register access.
 Linux implementation is different and does not have this issue.
 * There are 2 extra application resets besides the one on the start of the driver